What Happened to Georgia Southern’s Star Quarterback Was A Real Shit Show…

 “Yeah Right.
 I didn’t see you.
 I turned off but I didn’t see you coming on.”

-Shai thinks the turn he made when he was looking for the road is what the deputy is referring to when he says, “You dipped off on me.”
-But that was another car, the original prey.
+Shai thinks the turn he made when he was looking for the road is the turn the deputy is referring to when he says, “You dipped off on me,” but that was another car.
+That was Browder’s original prey.
 That was the Charger that got away.
-Browser never saw anyone dip, and he didn’t see Shai when Shai made his turn.
-Browder had his singular truth in mind, chapter and verse, before he ever told Shai to step out of the car.
+Browder never saw anyone dip, nor did he see Shai when he made his turn.
+Like the NARK II, he made a erroneous presumption, and he believed that result before he ever asked Shai to step out of the car.

 “I’m not going to pull over in the dark where nobody around can see outright.
 You know what’s been going on in the world.
 And no offense to you — but I did not feel comfortable, officer.
 Like, I wasn’t running.
 I called the lady on the phone.
 I told her, Can you please that I’m not running from the police.
 Can I just get to where’s it’s lighted.
 And I was going to pull over.
 I was not running.
 I wasn’t even —